 Lisa Seacat DeLuca

-Lisa Seacat DeLuca is a Director & Distinguished Engineer at IBM.
+Lisa Seacat DeLuca is a Director and Distinguished Engineer at IBM.
 She holds a Masters of Science in Technology Commercialization from the University of Texas McCombs School of Business, and a Bachelors of Science in Computer Science from Carnegie Mellon University.
-She is a TED speaker, the author of two children’s books titled “A Robot Story” and “The Internet of Mysterious Things,” and the most prolific female inventor in IBM history.
+She is a TED speaker, the author of two children’s books titled A Robot Story, and The Internet of Mysterious Things, and holds the distinction of being the most prolific female inventor in IBM history.
 Her innovation portfolio includes over 750 patent applications filed within the United States and abroad, of which 500 have been granted to date.
-The subject of her patent ideas range from technologies such as cloud computing, mobile, IoT, social, security, AI, and commerce
+Her patent ideas range from cloud computing, mobile, IoT, social, security, AI, and commerce.

 Lillian Moller Gilbreth was born in Oakland, California